Tigers vs. Guardians Player Props Betting Odds

 - Ramirez has 28 doubles, four triples, 18 home runs, 53 walks and 66 RBI (127 total hits).
 He's also stolen 18 bases.

-- Ramirez will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .278 with a double, three walks and an RBI.
+- Ramirez hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .278 with a double, three walks and an RBI.

 Ramírez Recent Games